Afsharid conquests in the Persian Gulf and Oman: Marches

 Allahverdi Khan and his troops camped in a place called Shah Bagh near Shiraz.
 Taghi Khan first decided to engage in battle with Allahverdi Khan outside the fortress.
 His group of 10,000-12,000 people left the fortress and attacked Nadir Shah's forces.
 The battle between the parties lasted several hours.
 Although Taghi Khan entered the battle with great hopes, he could not break the resistance of Allahverdi Khan's group.
 His group suffered heavy losses and was forced to retreat back into the fort.

-According to "Alam Ara-ye Naderi", the siege of Shiraz fortress lasted for two months.
+According to "Alam Ara-ye Naderi", the siege of the Shiraz fortress lasted for two months.
 Nadir Shah was not satisfied with the length of the siege, and he conveyed his concern to Allahverdi Khan.
 Nadir Shah even sent an additional military force to hasten the conquest of Shiraz.
 But the defense capabilities of the Shiraz fortress made all the attempts unsuccessful.
 When the siege of the fortress reached three months, the discontent among the generals of Taghi Khan allowed the capture of Shiraz.
 One of the generals standing in defense of the castle walls said that he was ready to open the castle gate if his family would be spared.
 Allahverdi Khan gave a written guarantee to that commander, and with this, it was possible to open the gates of the castle.
 Having heard about Nadir Shah's forces entering the fortress, Taghi Khan managed to escape from the fortress with his son.
 But resistance within the fortress continued for a long time.

 In the last days of Nadir's life, he experienced some problems, became more and more brutal, and the costs of continuous military campaigns were imposed on the population, which led to the gradual increase of people's dissatisfaction.
 Gradually, the whole country was covered by rebellions.